Role & Responsibilities

 I created a reusable component library for common workflows across Zeda.io.
 The focus was on components that appeared frequently in the product and had the highest impact on consistency, speed, and scalability.

-These components helped designers reuse patterns, gave engineers clearer implementation guidance, and reduced the need to rebuild similar UI across different modules.
+Reusable components turned design decisions into production-ready product language teams could share.
+They helped designers reuse patterns, gave engineers clearer guidance, and reduced repeated UI work.

 Button component